Raz-Levi/AI-Project/README.md

 #AI Project by Sivan Yosebashvili and Raz Levi

-utils.py: Utils For The Project
+General/utils.py: Utils For The Project

-abstract_algorithm.py: Module for an abstract algorithm class
+LearningAlgorithm/abstract_algorithm.py: Module for an abstract algorithm class

-naive_algorithm.py: Module for naive algorithms
+LearningAlgorithm/naive_algorithm.py: Module for naive algorithms

-mid_algorithm.py: Module for a partially sophisticated algorithm
+LearningAlgorithm/mid_algorithm.py: Module for a partially sophisticated algorithm

+LearningAlgorithm/graph_search_algorithm.py: Module for a graph search algorithm

 Tests/unit_test.py: Automation Tests For The Project